Asda

-Asda Stores Limited (/'æzdə/), trading as Asda and often styled as ASDA, is a British supermarket and petrol station chain.
-Its headquarters is in Leeds, England.
+Asda Stores Limited (/'æzdə/), trading as Asda, is a British supermarket and petrol station chain.
+Its headquarters are in Leeds, England.
 The company was incorporated as Associated Dairies and Farm Stores in 1949.
-It expanded into Southern England during the 1970s and 1980s, and acquired Allied Carpets, 61 large Gateway Supermarkets and other businesses, such as MFI.
-It sold these acquisitions during the 1990s to concentrate on the supermarkets.
-It was listed on the London Stock Exchange until 1999 when it was acquired by Walmart for £6.7 billion.
+It expanded into southern England during the 1970s and 1980s, and acquired Allied Carpets, 61 large Gateway supermarkets and other businesses, such as MFI.
+It sold these acquisitions during the 1990s to concentrate on its supermarkets.
+It was listed on the London Stock Exchange until 1999 when it was acquired by large American retailer Walmart for £6.7 billion.
 Asda was the second-largest supermarket chain in the United Kingdom between 2003 and 2014 by market share, at which point it fell into third place.
-As of January 2025 its market share in the UK is 12.6 per cent.
+As of December 2025, its market share in the UK is 11.4 per cent.

 Besides its core supermarkets, the company also acts as a white label payment card provider offering assistance for insurance and payment services under the Asda Money brand and also has a mobile virtual network operator.

 In February 2021, the Issa brothers and TDR Capital acquired Asda, with Walmart retaining "an equity investment" in Asda, a seat on the board and "an ongoing commercial relationship".
-The deal came after an acquisition by Sainsbury's was rejected by the Competition and Markets Authority.
-As of March 2025 the company is majority-owned by TDR Capital after buying Zuber Issa's 22.5 per cent holding; Mohsin Issa retained a 22.5% stake but discontinued running the company in September 2024.
+The deal came after a merger with Sainsbury's was rejected by the Competition and Markets Authority in April 2019.
+TDR Capital became the majority owner of Asda in November 2024 after buying Zuber Issa's 22.5 per cent holding, owning 67.5% of the company; Mohsin Issa owns a 22.5% stake but withdrew from running the company in September 2024.